ttInstanceCreate

 Interactively as the utility runs.

-If you do not specify options on the command line, or if the only options used are -record
+If you do not specify options on the command line, or if the only options used are -record and/or -verbose, ttInstanceCreate runs in an interactive mode, prompting the Instance Administrator for the information needed to set up the instance.

-runs in interactive mode, and attempts to answer any questions by fetching the answers from a recorded batch file, generated by a previous run that specified the -record
+If you specify the -batch option on the command line, ttInstanceCreate runs in interactive mode, and attempts to answer any questions by fetching the answers from a recorded batch file, generated by a previous run that specified the -record option.
+If the answer to a question is not present in the batch file, the utility prompts the Instance Administrator to answer the question interactively.

 If you specify other options on the command line, they are used as the source of information.
-The ttInstanceCreate
+The ttInstanceCreate utility does not prompt the user for unknown values.

 Usage in TimesTen Scaleout and TimesTen Classic

 This utility is supported in both TimesTen Classic and TimesTen Scaleout.
-In TimesTen Scaleout is used only to create the first management instance; to create additional instances, use ttGridAdmin instanceCreate
+In TimesTen Scaleout is used only to create the first management instance; to create additional instances, use ttGridAdmin instanceCreate.

 Required Privilege